 How do I manage my constipation after surgery?

-This is a routine problem after surgery and with narcotic medication use, and prevention is the key to a successful outcome.
+This is a common problem after surgery due to the narcotic medication use.
+Being proactive in reducing symptoms is the key to a successful outcome.
 Be sure to start the following over-the-counter regimen as soon as you get home.
 Use each category together:

 - Colace or Pericolace, 100mg table, twice a day ALONG WITH Milk of Magnesia, 30CC once a day